shanenolanwit/pintmanstories/content/post/path-of-the-dog.md

 This looks good, the nearest point is point 3 which is labelled as `dog`.
 This means we did not have to stray far from the path of the dog to end up at our mystery point.

 ## Conclusion
 There are so many rabbit holes and tangents when it comes to even the most basic machine learning problem.
 Hopefully I haven't made things even more confusing.
-If nothing else, remember that in life `the path of the dog` is not always the way
+If nothing else, remember that in life `the path of the dog` is not always the way.

 ![pathofthedog](/images/pathofthedog.png)